bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2016-06-08
+Ok, getting some static ip address for my virtual machine was no big deal after all.
+I created a shared network through VMWare Fusion and then declared a static ip on my VM.
+That was it!
+Amazing.

+Another thing that is amazing is that it's now possible to add work orders (the filter function in the GUI is broken, but who cares right?).

+Next up after some bug fixing is the work order process service and then it's time for the todo service!

+**Time spent:** 4

 ## 2015-06-07
 Today I consider the "Client data service" finished for what is needed right now.
 I got all the database access stuff ready (CRD, not the U yet), and it's publishing the "client.added" message on the "enterprisy" queue in RabbitMQ as well.
 Good times indeed!